azor-orbz/dragonJs/README.md

 Once upon a time there was a boy who was working as a developer.
 He was awesome on his filed when he had decided to change his programming skill to NodeJS.

-## Stages of the projects
+## Stages of the project
 - CLI utility for building question dictioary
 - Building the dictioary with questions
  - No Game Mode (Just javascript questions)
 - Building the dungeon
-- Make it game.
+- Make it game

+## Actual question structure
 {
 	"question": {
 		"id": "1",